xspec/xspec/README.md

 XSpec is an open source project originally written by [Jeni Tennison](https://github.com/JeniT).
 It was maintained in the past years by [Florent Georges](https://github.com/fgeorges).
 Active development of XSpec restarted in 2016 and the project is currently maintained by [AirQuick](https://github.com/AirQuick) (technical development) and [Sandro Cirulli](https://github.com/cirulls) (management and community) with the help of the XSpec community.

-If you wish to contribute to XSpec, [raise or pick up an issue](https://github.com/xspec/xspec/issues) and [send us your pull requests](https://github.com/xspec/xspec/pulls).
+If you wish to contribute to XSpec, please read the [contributing guidelines](https://github.com/xspec/xspec/blob/master/CONTRIBUTING.md) and then [raise or pick up an issue](https://github.com/xspec/xspec/issues) and [send us your pull requests](https://github.com/xspec/xspec/pulls).
 Please document any issue with examples of your XSpec code.

 ## License